BalkaNova

 Biography

-The soprano Viktoria Lasaroff was born in Sofia (Bulgaria) in 1975.
+The soprano Viktoria Lasaroff was born in Sofia (Bulgaria).
 Even in her infancy, she stood on the “boards that mean the world” in the Berlin Metropol Theater.
 At the age of 6 she received her first piano and accordion lessons.
 She continued her musical and vocal education at the Georg Friedrich Händel Special School of Music and as a young student at the Julius Stern Institute of the Berlin University of the Arts.
 There she studied school music and singing.
 Since 2000 she has sung several opera roles in both mezzo and soprano.
+V. Lasaroff has been leading an international singing workshop in Havana (CUB) since 2014, and continues doing so in 2025 (supported over the years by the Goethe Institute, the DAAD, and the German Foreign Ministry).

 She showed her warm multi-faceted vocal sound and versatile acting skills both in trouser roles such as the youthful seducer Blansac in “La scala di seta” by G.Rossini and as the femme fatal Lavina in the Neuzell production of “Die Ganz von Kairo” by W.A.
 Mozart.
 Private training in jazz singing with Doro Dalg, Judy Niemack and Kara Johnstad as well as seminars and workshops in Brazilian music and Balkan chants expanded her stylistic repertoire.